configcat/docs/website/docs/targeting/percentage-options.md

 ### Text and Number

-When the Setting Kind is _Text_, _Whole Number_, or _Decimal Number_ the maximum number options depend on your subscription plan.
+When the Setting Kind is _Text_, _Whole Number_, or _Decimal Number_, the maximum number options depend on your subscription plan.
 You can add/remove options by clicking the _Actions_ icon.

 > The sum of all _% values_ must be equal to 100.